Life insurance in Nova Scotia

 Do you face financial risks that are temporary?
 Think of things like dependents, minor kids, or large debts like a mortgage.
 You likely need term life insurance.
 Do you face permanent risks like permanent dependents (a disabled child, elderly parents) or need complex estate planning?
 You might need permanent life insurance, like whole or universal.

-4. Figure out how much coverage your family needs
+2. Figure out how much coverage you need

-6. Provide any documentation or medical information as needed
+5. Provide documentation or medical information as needed

 Why term life is the best life insurance type for most families in Nova Scotia